nkhorman/json_fdw/README.md

     echo "/usr/local/lib" | sudo tee /etc/ld.so.conf.d/libyajl.conf
     sudo ldconfig

-Once you have yajl-2.0 and zlib installed on your machine, you are ready to build json\_fdw.
+Once you have yajl, zlib, and libcurl installed on your machine, you are ready to build json\_fdw.
 For this, you need to include the pg\_config directory path in your make command.
 This path is typically the same as your PostgreSQL installation's bin/ directory path.
 For example: